 Longitudinal stiffeners require careful detailing in order to avoid fatigue problems.
-Section 6.6.1.2.1 of the AASHTO LRFD (5th Edition, 2010) states that, "In regions where the unfactored permanent loads produce compression, fatigue shall be considered only if the compressive stress is less than twice the maximum tensile live load stress..."
+Section 6.6.1.2.1 of the AASHTO LRFD (7th Edition, 2014) states that, "In regions where the unfactored permanent loads produce compression, fatigue shall be considered only if the compressive stress is less than the maximum live load tensile stress caused by the Fatigue I load combination specified in Table 3.4.1-1."
 As long longitudinal attachments, the stiffener ends subjected to a net applied tensile stress result in stress risers that can be critical to fatigue performance of the girder.
 Longitudinal stiffener terminations in these areas should be detailed to provide at least a Category C detail by transitioning the fillet welded connection to the web from a fillet weld to a complete joint penetration weld near the end of the stiffener.
 The end of the stiffener should then be ground to a radius of 6 inches or greater to achieve a Category C detail at the end of the stiffener.